yousif-alnaimi/JaffaCakesClassifier/README.md

 in the columns and actual class in the rows - in this case column/row 1 is biscuit and column/row 2 is cake).
 Comparing their means and standard deviations, as well as the reports and matrices, it seemed that random forests, gradient boosting, and k nearest-neighbour were the best algorithms in this case.
-In particular, the accuracy row in the classification report shows us that the test accuracy and cross validation accuracy were very similar, implying that the chance of overfitting is low.
+In particular, the accuracy row in the classification report shows us that the test accuracy and cross validation accuracy were very similar, implying that the chance of over-fitting is low.
 The reasons for selection and rejection for each model is summarised in the table below:

 | Model       | Status | Reasoning |
 | ----------- | ----------- | ----------- |